Blog / EPPP Pass Rates: First-Time, PsyD vs PhD, and Retakes

 The single biggest factor is not how long you study but how you study.
 Candidates who use active recall, spaced repetition, and application-based practice questions pass at significantly higher rates than those who primarily read textbooks and review notes.

 The EPPP tests application, not recall.
 If your study method is "read chapter, highlight key terms, re-read highlights," you're training for a different exam than the one you'll actually take.
+For the full method I used to go from a 19% diagnostic to a pass, see how to pass the EPPP on your first try.

 2. Practice Exam Performance